alpha-bytes/zs50-content/lectures/week2.md

 Apex Triggers are a bit like `stored procedures` in many database management systems (DBMS) - they provide a means to execute a series of steps, a procedure, during the lifecycle of a database transaction.

 What they lack, however, is features that make object-oriented programming so powerful.
-Things like `inheritance` and `abstraction`, for example.
+Things like `inheritance` and `abstraction`.
 Those concepts can wait for another day so, for now, just remember the following:

 > Apex Triggers should delegate their logic to an Apex **Class** for processing.